pensjonatus/flash-fiction/blog/crafty.md

 ---
-title: 'Crafty'
+title: Crafty
 date: '2015-04-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The number four streetcar rolled away just as I reached the stop, so I missed